 Swimming & Health Concerns due to Algae Blooms in Fernan

 Though swimming at Lake Fernan is possible, there are recommendations against it due to algae blooms that have plagued the lake since as early as 2007.
 These seasonal nuisances are accompanied by various health risks and concerns, especially if one comes into contact with, or ingests it.
 There are several studies regarding this bloom, many of which are ongoing.
-If you're interested in learning more about this phenomena, here is a comprehensive site.
+If you’re interested in learning more about this phenomenon, here is a comprehensive site.